zehan12/Student-and-Marks-Management-System/readme.md

+# Zithara Task

-# Student and Marks Management System
+## Student and Marks Management System

 #### This Node.js application manages student information and their marks in multiple subjects.
 It provides REST endpoints for retrieving student details with pagination